zapwizard/radiation_king_radio/README.md

 Naming the radio stations with 00, 01 , 02 etc.. will set their order on the dial.
 Similar naming for songs is required for ordered file playback.

+There must be at least two radio stations inside a radio band folder.

 # Station.ini
 Each radio station folder should have a file "Station.ini".
 (But isn't required) This contains the radio station name, as well as whether the radio station should have ordered or random playback.